 Sure, you could actually go skydiving for a date idea, but skydiving out of an actual plane is expensive and usually involves a drive out of the city.
 For adrenaline junkies, iFly could be just the ticket.
 Located just 10 to 15 minutes south of Seattle in Tukwila, iFly serves up indoor skydiving in style (and at a much more reasonable price than jumping out of a plane will cost you).
 If you’re a little nervous, don’t be.
 Whether you’re a novice or have lots of experience, a flight instructor is with you the entire time.
 Since you won’t actually be in free fall (just floating on a column of air), your stomach should be nice and steady for dinner or a drink afterward, and there are plenty of restaurants in Tukwila to pair with the experience.

 The Laser Dome is located in Pacific Science Center at Seattle Center and is tough to beat if you can’t resist bright, shiny objects.
 The dome measures 80 feet in diameter, making it the largest domed laser theater in the world.
 Shows mix laser performances with music, usually from a selected artist (and, yes, Pink Floyd makes regular appearances).
-Watch for Cheap Date Nights, usually on Thursdays, that offer a discount on tickets.
-There are also matinee shows if the usual evening time slots don’t fit with your date lineup.
+Look for matinee shows if you want to save some dollars on admission.